Shader Interfaces

 If one of the conditions below applies

-• The storage class is Uniform, StorageBuffer, PhysicalStorageBuffer, ShaderRecordBufferKHR, or PushConstant, and the scalarBlockLayout feature is not enabled on the device.
+• The storage class is Uniform, StorageBuffer, PhysicalStorageBuffer, ShaderRecordBufferKHR, or PushConstant, and the scalarBlockLayout feature is not enabled.

-• The storage class is Workgroup, and either the struct member is not part of a Block or the workgroupMemoryExplicitLayoutScalarBlockLayout feature is not enabled on the device.
+• The storage class is Workgroup, and either the structure member is not part of a Block or the workgroupMemoryExplicitLayoutScalarBlockLayout feature is not enabled.

 • The storage class is any other storage class.